Skip to content

 Your trading fee depends on the Tier in which you belong.
 The higher your trading volume, the lower your trading fees.
 Check your Profile to know your Tier.

-Initially, Total fee paid = 0 and maintenance margin = opening fee reserved + closing fee reserved, with opening fee reserved = quantity / entry price Tier1 fee and closing fee reserved = quantity / initial liquidation price Tier 1 fee.
+How are computed trading fees?
+Initially, total fee paid=0\text{total fee paid} = 0 and maintenance margin = opening fee reserved + closing fee reserved, with opening fee reserved = quantity / entry price X Tier1 fee and closing fee reserved = quantity / initial liquidation price X Tier 1 fee.

 At the time of trading, Total fee paid = opening fee and maintenance margin = opening fee reserved + closing fee reserved - opening fee.
 Opening fee reserved and opening fee can be different in case of change of Tier fee.